Learn about Major Lee Zeigler

 Major Lee Zeigler was born in North Carolina and came to Cincinnati as a young man.
 He worked for the gas company and saved $500, with which he became a coal dealer.
-As Zeigler made more money, he expanded into a moving and storage business that was incorporated in 1919 as the Zeigler-Schaefer Company.
+As Zeigler made more money, he expanded into a moving and storage business incorporated in 1919 as the Zeigler-Schaefer Company.

 Zeigler became the most influential businessman in the East End, employing both white and Black workers.
 He was often asked to lend his employees money until payday, which inspired him to start Major Savings and Loan in 1922.